CAC: RC 174145

 In November 2011, the United Nations Educational, Scientific and Cultural Organization (UNESCO) officially designated April 30th as International Jazz Day to highlight jazz music and its diplomatic role at uniting people in all corners of the globe.
 This year’s edition of the International Jazz Day is celebrated today in more than 190 countries, with Abu Dhabi selected as the Global Host City.

-To celebrate this day, the Ferdinand Effah Music Heritage Foundation (FEMHF) has made available a compiled special folio of notable jazz songs to some of the special autism centers we were able to reach out to in Nigeria.
-Our emphasis is for these special autism centers to duly recognize this very day and the impact of jazz music as a significant therapy in autism management.
-We encourage the special centers to use today the 30th of April to organize at least a two-hour jazz music listening session for all autistic persons under their care.
+As part of the celebration of this day, the Ferdinand Effah Music Heritage Foundation (FEMHF) was able to give out in compliment, digital folios of selected number of playlist songs (in jazz) to some affectionate autism minded families and designated autism special centers within the neighborhood.
+Our emphasis is for these families and special autism centers to duly recognize this very day and the impact of jazz music as a significant therapy in autism management.
+We encourage families with autistic children and the special centers to use today the 30th of April, 2025 to organize at least a two-hour jazz music listening session for all autistic persons under their care / facility.

-We also use this day to pledge our commitment to organizing educational workshops on the importance of music to autism and our plan to organizing a yearly musical charity concert event at promoting awareness for autism in Nigeria featuring local jazz and afrobeat musical artists.
-The theme for the planned annual musical concert event “Harmony for Autism” is s fundraiser to help in charitable causes that would support the lives of autistic people and families as we aim to inspire positive changes and foster a sense of inclusiveness with hope.
+We also use this day to formalize our commitment to organizing educational workshops on the importance of music to autism and our plan to organizing a yearly musical charity concert event at promoting awareness and acceptance for autism in Nigeria, featuring local jazz and afrobeat musical artists.
+The theme for the planned annual musical charity concert event “Harmony for Autism” calls for society’s compassionate acceptance of autism, and a fundraiser to help in charitable causes that would support the lives of autistic people and families as we aim to inspire positive changes and foster a sense of inclusiveness with hope.

 Jazz music can be very beneficial for individuals on the autism spectrum, offering opportunities for self-expression, social interaction, and cognitive development.
 The complex rhythms and improvisational nature of jazz can be particularly appealing to autistic individuals who appreciate structured patterns and details.
 Jazz music can also serve as a tool for emotional expression and self-regulation, fostering a sense of agency and control.